WajdAlmansor/Planto/README.md

 - Room-Based Organization:
 Tag each plant with its location to make it easy to remember where each plant is located, helping users organize care routines by room.

-# 🔨Project Structure
+# 🔨Project Structure:
+View
 - StartApp
+- EditPlant
+- EditReminder

+Model
-- SetReminder
+- Plants

+ViewModel
-- EditSetReminder
+- ReminderViewModel